 What should the reporter do – break his word to the source and violated confidentiality agreement or keep his word, refuse to reveal the source and risk going to jail?

 When communication between people is outside the reach of the legal system, it is called privilege.
-Laws in the United States recognize some relationships as having an absolute privilege (they cannot be violated under any circumstances) or limited privilege (only certain types of information are privileged.)
+Laws in the United States recognize some relationships as having an absolute privilege (they cannot be violated under any circumstances.
+You can seek More Help on them online) or limited privilege (only certain types of information are privileged.)
 Some of those relationships include:

 Husband-wife.
 No court can complete spouses to reveal what they say to each other.

 Priest-confessor.
 People who are recognized as priests, clerics or ministers cannot reveal with people tell them in a religious, counseling and confessional setting.